gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

     - For each threat, the report provides a kill chain, which is a systematic process used to target and engage an adversary to create desired effects

+#pagebreak()

-There is also _SOC - Security Operation Center_, which is a facility that tracks and integrates multiple security inputs, checks risk, determines the targets of an attack, contains the impact of an attack, and recommends and/or executes responses appropriate to any given attack.
+There is also _SOC - Security Operation Center_.

+- A facility that tracks and integrates multiple security inputs, checks risk, determines the targets of an attack, contains the impact of an attack, and recommends and/or executes responses appropriate to any given attack.

 == Control identification

-Controls for cybersecurity include any process that modifies information security risk.
+#underline[Controls for cybersecurity] include any process that modifies information security risk.
 Controls are administrative, technical, management, or legal in nature.

 Control identification is defined in ISO 27005 and suggests the following steps:

 - (1) Review documents containing information about the control

 - (2) Check with the people with responsibility related to information security and the users about which controls are implemented

 - (3) Conduct an on-site review of the physical controls, comparing those implemented with the list of what controls should be there

 - (4) Review results of audits

 NIST SP 800-53 should be consulted in the development of any risk treatment plan, considering it defines multiple families.